cic12/exo_gui/README.md

 # Exoskeleton GUI

-GUI and controller code template for exoskeleton control.
+GUI and controller code template for exoskeleton control and EMG recording.

 ## Installation